tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Challenge**

-Can you find the flag in this `file`?
+Can you find the flag in this [file](first-grep.txt)?
 This would be really tedious to look through manually, something tells me there is a better way.

 **Solution**